Kourosh351/Kourosh351/README.md

-i know python and im learning js, css and html idk what else to put here...
+i know python ,c# and javascript. and html and css too if you consider thoses a coding language.